Filling and excavation

 Brisbane City Plan 2014 defines filling and excavation as the removal or importation of material to, from or within a lot that will change the ground level of the land.

-Where you are proposing to increase the depth and height of the ground level by no more than one vertical metre, the work does not need assessment against the City Plan.
+Where filling and excavation is proposed to increase the depth and height of the ground level by no more than one vertical meter, the work does not need assessment against the City Plan:

-For example, if your property is located in a Flood overlay, top dressing to a depth of less than 100 millimetres can be undertaken in particular circumstances without an application.
+For example, if your property is located in a Flood overlay, top dressing to a depth of more than 100 millimetres will require development approval from Council.

-To find out if your property is in a location that is subject to an overlay or neighbourhood plan, you can search the key facts about a property.
-For more information on how to work out if you need to submit an application you can visit how to work out your category of assessment.
+To find out if your property is in a location that is subject to an overlay or neighbourhood plan, search the key facts about a property.
+To determine if a development application is required, visit how to use Brisbane City Plan 2014.